ghc/ghc/docs/users_guide/packages.rst

     This option causes the installed package ⟨pkg⟩ to be exposed.
 The package ⟨pkg⟩ can be specified in full with its version number (e.g.
-    ``network-1.0``) or the version number can be omitted if there is only one version of the package installed.
-If there are multiple versions of ⟨pkg⟩ installed and :ghc-flag:`-hide-all-packages` was not specified, then all other versions will become hidden. :ghc-flag:`-package` supports thinning and renaming described in
+    ``network-1.0``) or the version number can be omitted in which case GHC will automatically expose the latest non-broken version from the installed versions of the package.

-    :ref:`package-thinning-and-renaming`.
+    By default (when :ghc-flag:`-hide-all-packages` is not specified), GHC exposes only one version of a package, all other versions become hidden.
+    If `-package` option is specified multiple times for the same package the last one overrides the previous ones.
+On the other hand, if :ghc-flag:`-hide-all-packages` is used, GHC allows you to expose multiple versions of a package by using the `-package` option multiple times with different versions of the same package.

+    `-package` supports thinning and renaming described in :ref:`package-thinning-and-renaming`.

     The ``-package ⟨pkg⟩`` option also causes package ⟨pkg⟩ to be linked into